Introduction to the digitalisation of Agriculture

 Role of the government

 Governments should be aware that to accelerate agricultural transformation, digital and non-digital ecosystem components must be taken into account.
 This includes, digital and data infrastructure to regulation, funding, and in-person support for smallholder farmers and agribusinesses using digital tools.
 But it is challenging to successfully implement digital projects and transformations—most of them fall short during implementation.
 Governments are unable to address all of these issues at once.
-Hence they may solve these issues in manageable sprints to accelerate their agricultural transitions and enhance food and nutrition security for all by executing a small number of well-scoped and targeted use cases (Goedde et al., 2021).
+Hence they may solve these issues in manageable sprints to accelerate their agricultural transitions and enhance food and security for all by executing a small number of well-scoped and targeted use cases (Goedde et al., 2021).

 References